cloudwatt/applications/README_EN.md

 * Open standard APIs,
 * A choice of various applications

-It is on this last point that Cloudwatt is continuing its efforts and is launching this week its first application stacks to easily deploy a website Wordpress and LAMP (Linux, Apache, MySQL and PHP).
+It is on this last point that Cloudwatt is continuing its efforts and is launching this week (Note: we were in May 2015 !) its first application stacks to easily deploy a website Wordpress and LAMP (Linux, Apache, MySQL and PHP).

 This first will call in others.
 At a steady pace, Cloudwatt will publish on both its [technical blog](http://dev.cloudwatt.com/en/blog/) and on his github, application stacks and step-by-step deployment guides.